How New Year’s Day was celebrated in 1875 Sarawak

 They were Api Naraka (owned by Mr W.M.
 Crocker), Ayer Penawar (Mr E.J.
 Smith), Bujang Kilat (Mr J. Hardie), Bujang Pukat (Mr J.M Lewis), Bujang Tudong (Mr Kassim), Sakalip Mata (Confederates) and Ular Sawa (Mr Kongkong).

-Clearly, there were many differences of celebrating the brand new year compared to now; we no longer have gunshots from the fort nor a band marching through Kuching town after midnight.
+Clearly, there were many differences in celebrating the brand new year compared to now; we no longer have gunshots from the fort nor a band marching through Kuching town after midnight.

 Nonetheless, it would be fun to revive the boat race at Sarawak river to celebrate the new year.
 It would be an activity that brings everyone together.